mrochelle23/Project4-Game-of-life/README.md

 ./conway.out
 ```

-The program expects inout in the following format:
+The program expects input in the following format:
 ```bash
 <number_of_rows> <number_of_columns>
 <number_of_timesteps>